phlebotomy technician course

 Students also require two Official Sealed Transcripts for admission.

 Note: If you cannot meet certain requirements due to special circumstances, please contact us.
-CPR classes and insurance assistance are available.
+Liability Insurance assistance is provided through by RCI.